-At the SEMpdx monthly event for October, the topic was "Location, location, location" and the presenter was David Mihm.
-Local search is a topic that didn't exist just a few years ago, but now 20% of all Google queries are local searches, and that percentage doesn't even include smartphone searches, which are local by default.
+Local search is a topic that didn't exist just a few years ago, but now 20% of all Google queries are local searches - and that percentage doesn't even include smartphone searches, which are local by default.
 It's a big change, and it's only just begun.
 Here are some tips for making the most of local search to market a business's goods and services.

 According to Wikipedia, "Local search is the use of specialized Internet search engines that allow users to submit geographically constrained searches against a structured database of local business listings."
 In plain English, local search is simply search relevant to the user based on where they are located.
 Here in Portland, if I search for Chinese restaurants, I most likely am looking for some takeout that is relevant to me, and the top search result (perhaps the most famous Chinese restaurant in New York City or San Francisco's Chinatown) would not matter to me.
 This is where local search comes in.